kind3r/hass-addons/ttlock-hass-integration/DOCS.md

   - failure to read all credentials
   - failure to discover paired locks at startup
 - Unable to edit fingerprint validity inteval
-- Cannot set autolock time
-- Can't save or edit the locks secret store file in order to migrate to another installation (but this can be achieved via HA's snapshots feature)

 ## Gateway options